Estuary perch: Reproduction

 Estuary perch breed in winter at the same time as Australian bass, and are similarly sexually dimorphic, with females larger than males.
 Females reach sexual maturity at older ages and larger sizes than males.
 In Victoria, estuary perch/Australian bass hybrids are regularly recorded; most hybrids appear to be reproductively viable.

-Spawning occurs at the mouths of estuaries, rivers, and streams during winter and spring when water temperatures are 14-19 °C. In New South Wales, this occurs from July to August, while in the western regions of Victorian waters this happens from November to December.
+Spawning occurs at the mouths of estuaries, rivers, and streams during winter and spring when water temperatures are 14–19 °C. In New South Wales, this occurs from July to August, while in the western regions of Victorian waters this happens from November to December.

-Eggs are semibuoyant, nonadhesive, and 1.3-2.4 mm in diameter.
+Eggs are semi-buoyant, non-adhesive, and 1.3-2.4 mm in diameter.
 They hatch into larvae after 2–3 days.

 Age

-Estuary perch, as also many other native fish of southeast Australia, are very long-lived.
+Estuary perch, as with many other native fish of south-eastern Australia, are very long-lived.
 Longevity is a survival strategy to ensure that most adults participate in at least one exceptional spawning and recruitment event, which are often linked to unusually wet La Niña years and may only occur every one or two decades.
-Maximum recorded age is 41 years.
+Maximum age so far recorded is 41 years.

 Fishing

-The estuary perch is a popular angling game fish in the states of Victoria (particularly) and New South Wales.
-The fish was once caught commercially with seine nets during their winter spawning migrations.
-However, recently declining numbers mean the species is now protected from commercial fishing and bag limits occasionally apply on recreational fishing.
+Historical fishing accounts, primarily in newspapers, show the species was once known as "Gippsland Perch" and was a renowned and highly praised angling fish in Victoria in the late 1800s and early 1900s.
+It was frequently targeted with flies and fly-fishing tackle.
+Such accounts and articles document a very wide range and immense abundance, and also demonstrate the species has undergone an immense historical decline in range and abundance.
+Nevertheless, the estuary perch remains a popular albeit somewhat specialist angling or game fish in its surviving range in the states of Victoria (particularly) and New South Wales.
+The fish was once caught commercially with various types of netting during their winter spawning migrations.
+Recent declining numbers mean the species is now theoretically protected from commercial fishing, while bag limits and closed seasons apply with recreational fishing.
+However, an absence of larger, older (>10 years) individuals in the populations from the two rivers with a history of commercial fishing shows high commercial fishing by-catch of the species is still happening.